Information-theoretic signatures of causality in Bayesian networks and hypergraphs: Discussion

 \section{Discussion}

-Our theoretical results establish a direct correspondence between PID signatures and structural causal configurations in both pairwise and higher-order settings.
-This provides a localist perspective that links higher-order information-theoretic measure to structural and causal roles, offering insights that extend beyond standard conditional-independence–based formulations.
+Our theoretical results establish a direct correspondence between PID signatures and structural causal configurations.
+This provides a localist perspective that links higher-order information-theoretic measure to structural and causal roles, offering insights that extend beyond standard causal discovery procedures.
 In particular, we show that these correspondences extend naturally to Bayesian hypergraphs, yielding an information-theoretic characterization of higher-order causal structure.

 Several challenges and limitations remain.
 Because PID ultimately encodes conditional mutual information, it cannot distinguish causal structures that are observationally Markov-equivalent.
+A natural direction for future work is to develop an AIT-formulated redundancy measure satisfying our desiderata so that our framework can be readily extended to uncover the true causal graph.
 Furthermore, although our bivariate reduction avoids the combinatorial growth of full multivariate PID, the practical use of our framework still depends on efficient estimation of unique and synergistic information.
 Existing PID measures often involve high-dimensional optimization or rely on restrictive parametric assumptions, limiting their scalability and applicability.
 Developing estimation strategies that enable reliable PID-based inference from finite samples is therefore an important direction for future work.
 Another natural extension is to broaden our structural correspondence beyond Bayesian networks and hypergraphs to more expressive causal frameworks, thereby expanding the scope of the localist perspective developed here.